OBerger96/flightGear-controller/README.md

 # Advanced Software Development Project - milestone 5
 **<p text align="center">[end of semester project](https://www.youtube.com/watch?v=SMqOTOVGjuQ&feature=youtu.be)<p>**
-This is a project we developed during our advanced software programming course in our 2nd year.<br/>
+This is a project we developed during our ‘Advanced Software Development’ course in our 2nd year.<br/>
 This project helped us to gain a higher level of knowledge in programming, with emphasis on design patterns and programming principles such as SOLID and GRASP, and finally developing our own JavaFX desktop application. <br/>
 So, sit back, relax, and enjoy the flight!